Note to Students about COVID-19

 Dear WSU Partners and Students,

 In the wake of recent events that have shifted instruction to remote and online delivery for the duration of the Winter 2020 semester, we want to address the needs of students with disabilities.
 Students who are registered with Student Disability Services for academic accommodations in the classroom will continue to be supported by our office.
 We realize that accommodations may look different in an online instructional setting.
 Therefore, we will stay in close communication with ours students and with faculty to make sure reasonable accommodations are in place and to make any necessary adjustments.
 Student Disability Services staff will continue to meet with students remotely via phone or video calling.
 We are also available for consultation with our department and program liaisons to coordinate services.
-Please feel free to contact us at email@example.com or via phone at 313-577-1851.
+Please feel free to contact us via email at firstname.lastname@example.org or via phone at 313-577-1851.
 We are monitoring email and voicemail, which will then be forwarded to the appropriate staff member.
 Thank you for collaborating with us as we navigate these changes.

 What services and/or resources are available?